ADM to buy rest of UK grain merchant Gleadell from InVivo

-PARIS (Reuters) - U.S. agribusiness group Archer Daniels Midland Co (ADM.N) said on Thursday it had agreed to buy complete control of British grain firm Gleadell Agriculture Ltd by purchasing a 50 percent stake from current partner InVivo.
+PARIS, Jan 17 (Reuters) - U.S. agribusiness group Archer Daniels Midland Co said on Thursday it had agreed to buy complete control of British grain firm Gleadell Agriculture Ltd by purchasing a 50 percent stake from current partner InVivo.

 The deal, which includes Gleadell’s wholly owned subsidiary Dunns (Long Sutton) Ltd, is expected to close in the first quarter, ADM said in a statement, without disclosing financial terms.